-The Namsangol Hanok Village is a collection of five traditional Korean houses from the Joseon Dynasty that have been restored.
+The Namsangol Hanok Village, around Chungmuro Subway Station, is a collection of five traditional Korean houses from the Joseon Dynasty that have been restored.
 As part of the Seollal festivities, here you can register for various experiences involving Korean traditional percussions, folk songs, games and more.
 It’s sure to be a lot of fun!

 The Korean Folk Village is also hosting Seollal events such as folk games and traditional Korean music performances.

-Have a private tour to the UNESCO-designated Suwon Hwaseong Fortress and Korean Folk Village in one day here.
+Head out to the UNESCO-designated Suwon Hwaseong Fortress as well as the Korean Folk Village on our: